xima-media/xm_tools/docs/source/viewhelper.rst

         </f:for>

 - ArrayImplodeViewHelper
-    :php:class:`ArrayImplodeViewHelper` encapsulates PHP's `implode() <http://php.net/manual/en/function.implode.php>`_ function and displays the output.
+    The :php:class:`ArrayImplodeViewHelper` encapsulates PHP's `implode() <http://php.net/manual/en/function.implode.php>`_ function and displays the output.
 You can specify a key if the array is an array or a property or function if the array is an array of objects.
     Usage example:
     ::